gbdev/pandocs/content/SGB_Functions.md

 ` 15 BYTES Parameter Data`\
 `  1 BIT   Stop Bit (0)`

-The above \'Length\' indicates the total number of packets (1-7, including the first packet) which will be sent, ie. if more than 15 parameter bytes are used, then further packet(s) will follow, as such:
+The above 'Length' indicates the total number of packets (1-7, including the first packet) which will be sent, ie. if more than 15 parameter bytes are used, then further packet(s) will follow, as such: